APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

 protest hate- discrimination CAC triangles on their site

-JVP will and will not work with - indicates discrimination
+JVP will and will not work with - indicates discrimination, because the "political" messages of JVP and SJP do not "align", but JVP does work with SJP

 calls for impeachment- indiscrimantion